Seismic Design for Post-installed Fastenings - C1 and C2 Explained

 - Performance category C1 - tests fasteners under pulsating tension load and alternating shear load while taking into account the effect of concrete cracking, for C1 a maximum crack width of 0.5mm is considered in the test program.

 - Performance category C2 – considers fastener reference tests to failure as well as tests under pulsating tension load and alternating shear load while taking into account the effect of concrete cracking, for C2 a maximum crack width of 0.8mm is considered and cycled from 0.1 to 0.8mm.
 C2 is a severe seismic test program and difficult for many post-installed fasteners to qualify against.

 Fasteners seismically qualified under category C1 contain seismic tension and shear loads while fasteners qualified under category C2 contain seismic tension, shear and displacement information.
 This information is typically included in the fastener ETA (European Technical Assessment) document.
-Design of post-installed fasteners under seismic conditions is performed in accordance with TR045 (Design of Metal Anchors for use in concrete under seismic actions).
+Design of post-installed fasteners under seismic conditions in Europe is performed in accordance with EN 1992-4:2018.

 USA seismic fastener prequalification

 The USA have seismic design and assessment guidelines for post-installed fasteners and these are covered under ACI 355.2 for mechanical fasteners and ACI 355.4 for chemical fasteners.
 Once seismically qualified products are issued with what is known as an ICC-ES Report.
 (International Code Council - Evaluation Services Report).